taanishr/cse15l-lab-reports/week-5-lab-report.md

 biomed/1472-6882-1-7.txt-          especially intakes of meat, poultry, and fish.
 Intakes
 ```

+I called `grep` with command line option `-C5` and string `salad` for all `txt` files (`*.txt`) in `biomed/`.
 The `-C` command line option captures the lines before and after the matched content along with the matched line.
 In this case, `5` was provided as the number of lines to capture.
 This specific example highlights how the `-C` flag may be useful to capture longer sections of text (such as paragraphs) which contain a specific string.

 Source: Found in `man grep`